kubeslice-ent/egs-installation/docs/Configuration-README.md

         labels: {}
         annotations: {}
       kubeTally:
-        enabled: false                          # Enable KubeTally in the controller
+        enabled: true                          # Enable KubeTally in the controller
 #### Postgresql Connection Configuration for Kubetally  ####
         postgresSecretName: kubetally-db-credentials   # Secret name in kubeslice-controller namespace for PostgreSQL credentials created by install, all the below values must be specified
                                                        # then a secret will be created with specified name.